openenergymonitor/guide/source/integrations/emonhub-interfacers.markdown

 2\.
 Login to the local copy of Emoncms running on the emonPi/emonBase and navigate to Setup > EmonHub.
 Click on 'Edit Config' and add the following config in the interfacers section to enable reading from the MBUS meter:

 - **baud:** The MBUS baud rate is typically 2400 or 4800.
 It is usually possible to check the baud rate of the meter using the meter configuration interface.
+- **read_interval:** Interval between readings in seconds.

+List attached meters as shown in the example below.

 - **address:** The address of the meter is also usually possible to find via the meter configuration interface.
 If in doubt try 0 or 254.
-- **pages:** Some meters such as the Sontex 531 have infomation on multiple MBUS pages (These are 3,1 on the Sontex 531).
-For other meters just set to 0.
-- **read_interval:** Interval between readings in seconds.
+- **type:** Available options include: standard, qalcosonic_e3, sontex531, sdm120

 Example MBUS EmonHub configuration: